Who is it for?

 Hence, you will gain a good understanding of the relationship between financial theory and empirical testing, and application of this knowledge to the appraisal of the empirical evidence in corporate finance and capital markets.

-Two elective modules chosen from a wide range allow you to focus on areas relevant to your own interests and career aspirations, such as investment, finance and risk, accounting and real estate- enabling you to appreciate the usefulness of quantitative finance in today’s financial markets.
+In year 2 Students are required to take 6 core modules and 2 elective modules.
+The two elective modules chosen from a wide range, allow you to focus on areas relevant to your own interests and career aspirations, such as investment, finance and risk, accounting and real estate- enabling you to appreciate the usefulness of quantitative finance in today’s financial markets.

 The module aims to provide the fundamentals for the valuation of publicly quoted and privately-owned companies.
 The course is highly participative and extensively uses real-world cases; it also covers ethical issues that arise in valuations.